BurntChromium/cuckoo_filter/README.md

 The Filter accepts any hash function which implements `Hasher + Default`.
 (Perf FYI: it calls `Default` on each operation to ensure idempotence, lacking a better supported way to reset a `Hasher`.
 This is normally not expensive, but if you're using a strange hash function, be aware).

 There is a default hashing function provided (Murmur3) that is faster than Rust's default (SipHash).
+There is also support for stateless hash functions (that don't implement `Hasher`).
+See the documentation for more details.

 ```rust
 // Try to make a filter supporting 128 items (creating a filter can fail if you try to request more than item limit of ~8 billion)